Milly Quezada

-Milagros Quezada Borbón (born May 21, 1955) is a Dominican singer specializing in Merengue.
+Milagros del Rosario Quezada Borbón (born May 21, 1955) is a Dominican-American singer specializing in Merengue.
 She is a four-time Latin Grammy Award winner and has been referred to as the "Queen of Merengue" because of her impact on the world of merengue music.

 Early life

 Milagros Quezada Borbón was born in Santo Domingo, the daughter of two Cibao natives and sister of four musician brothers.
 Growing up in such a musical family, Quezada became interested in music as a toddler—she would sing along with her brothers for family, friends, and small gatherings near her home.

-She expressed an interest in developing her singing talents as a young girl, and, partly for this reason the Quezada family moved to New York City when she was still a child.
+Quezada and her family—her mother, Australia, and siblings, Rafael, Jocelyn, and Martín, moved to Washington Heights, Manhattan in order to escape the Dominican Civil War.

-Milly spent her pre-teen and teen years in New York, a city that is well known as a school for Merengue and Salsa singers from its Latino barrios, e.g. Spanish Harlem.
-In New York, Quezada developed an in-depth knowledge of her favorite musical genre, the fastest of the Latin American popular dance music styles, sung in Spanish and native to the Dominican Republic (see also Son Cubano, Rumba, Salsa, Cha-Cha-Cha, and Punta for comparison, as well as Kompa, the style sung in Haitian Creole in neighboring Haiti).
+Quezada spent her pre-teen and teen years in Washington Heights, which was a central point in the Latin music boom of the era.
+In New York, Quezada developed an in-depth knowledge of her favorite musical genre, merengue, the fastest of the Latin American popular dance music styles, sung in Spanish and native to the Dominican Republic.

-She completed her primary and secondary school in New York City and graduated cum laude from City College of New York ‘1981 in Communications and Mass Media.
-She also graduated with a Paralegal degree ‘1992 from Katherine Gibbs School, Montclair, NJ.
+Quezada completed her primary and secondary school in New York City and graduated cum laude from City College of New York in 1981 with a degree in communications and mass media.
+She also graduated with a paralegal degree from Gibbs College in Montclair, New Jersey in 1992.